vatesfr/xen-orchestra/README.md

 _There is currently no package available for XO-Server, you must therefore use the following procedure._

-First of all, you have to download the code, you may either use git `git clone git://github.com/vatesfr/xo-server` or download a [Zip archive](https://github.com/vatesfr/xo-server/archive/master.zip).
+1. Download the code, you may either use git `git clone git://github.com/vatesfr/xo-server` or download a [Zip archive](https://github.com/vatesfr/xo-server/archive/master.zip).

-XO-Server uses [Composer](https://getcomposer.org) for its dependency management, so all you have to do is `php composer.phar install`.
+2. XO-Web uses [Composer](https://getcomposer.org) for its dependency management, so, once you have [installed it](https://getcomposer.org/download/), juste run `php composer.phar install`.

-Finally, copy `src/config/local.php.dist` to `src/config/local.php` and complete the configuration.
+3. Copy `src/config/local.php.dist` to `src/config/local.php` and complete the configuration.

-You are now all set, you may run `./src/xo-server`.
+4. Finally, run `./src/xo-server`.

+The first time you start XO-Server an `admin` user with the `admin` password is created.

 ## How to report a bug?